First Anglo-Sikh War: British actions

-Immediately after the death of Ranjit Singh, the British East India Company had begun increasing its military strength, particularly in the regions adjacent to the Punjab, establishing a military cantonment at Ferozepur, only a few miles from the Sutlej River which marked the frontier between British-ruled India and the Punjab.
-In 1843, they conquered and annexed Sindh, to the south of the Punjab, in a move which many British people regarded as cynical and ignoble.
-This did not gain the British any respect in the Punjab and increased suspicions of British motives.
+Immediately after the death of Ranjit Singh, the British East India Company (EIC) had begun increasing its military strength, particularly in the regions adjacent to the Punjab, establishing a military cantonment at Firozpur, only a few miles from the Sutlej River which marked the frontier between British-ruled India and the Sikh Empire.
+In 1843, the British conquered and annexed Sindh (in present-day Pakistan), located to the south of the Punjab, in a move which many British people regarded as cynical and ignoble.
+This did not gain the British any respect in the Punjab and instead increased suspicions of British motives.

-The actions and attitudes of the British, under Governor General Lord Ellenborough and his successor, Sir Henry Hardinge, are disputed.
+The actions and attitudes of the British, under Governor-General Lord Ellenborough and his successor, Sir Henry Hardinge, are disputed.
 By most British accounts, their main concern was that the Sikh army, without strong leadership to restrain them, was a serious threat to British territories along the border.
-Sikh and Indian historians have countered that the military preparations made by these Governor-Generals were offensive in nature; for example, they prepared bridging trains (prefabricated bridges) and siege gun batteries, which would be unlikely to be required in a purely defensive operation.
+Sikh and Indian historians have countered that the military preparations made by these Governor-Generals were offensive in nature and were made with the intention to conquer the Punjab; for example, they prepared bridging trains (prefabricated bridges) and siege gun batteries, which would be unlikely to be required in a purely defensive operation.

-Nevertheless, the unconcealed and seemingly aggressive British military build-up at the borders had the effect of increasing tension within the Punjab and the Sikh Army.
+Nevertheless, the unconcealed and seemingly aggressive British military build-up at the borders had the effect of increasing tension within the Punjab and the Sikh Khalsa Army.

-Outbreak of war

-After mutual demands and accusations between the Sikh Durbar and the East India Company, diplomatic relations were broken.
-An East India Company army began marching towards Ferozepur, where a division was already stationed.
-This army was commanded by Sir Hugh Gough, the Commander in Chief of the Bengal Army, and was accompanied by Sir Henry Hardinge, the British Governor General of Bengal, who placed himself beneath Gough in the military chain of command.
-The British East India Company forces consisted of formations of the Bengal Army, with usually one British unit to every three or four Bengal infantry or cavalry units.
-Most of the artillery on the British side consisted of light guns from the elite Bengal Horse Artillery.